 For a more comprehensive listing of the features needed for compliance, download our comparison guide:

-What to look for in an IFRS 16 software vendor
+What to look for in an IFRS 16 software provider

 It goes without saying, but the vendor you choose for IFRS 16 should offer you upfront assurances that they’re well-versed in the standard.
 While IFRS 16 is aligned with ASC 842 in many ways, there are some key differences.